PathwayCommons/guide/_workflows/rna_seq_to_enrichment_map_r_notebook/index.md

 ## <a href="dataPreProcessing" name="dataPreProcessing">C. Data Pre-Processing</a>

 <div class="alert alert-warning">
-  <p>Section TODOs</p>
+  <p>Section To Dos</p>
   <ul><li>Perform RNA-Seq data gene ID mapping</li>
   <li>Merge RNA-Seq data into a single R object</li></ul>
 </div>

 At the end of this section we wish to have the RNA-Seq data into an R data strcuture that we can more easily pipe into our differential gene expression testing procedures.
-Because of the numerous formats and states that raw RNA-Seq data can present itself, we will not expend much effort in this notebook defining such 'data munging' tasks.
+Because of the numerous formats and states that raw RNA-Seq data can present itself, you may require a customized approach.

 ### Gene identifier mapping

 Our pathway enrichment analysis in GSEA identifies gene sets that are enriched in gene expression data.
 We will be using candidate gene sets named with the [HGNC](http://www.genenames.org/) approved symbol.
 Since our RNA-Seq data use Ensembl identifiers (Table II) we will need to 'map' these to their corresponding HGNC symbol.
 If it is not possible to perform this mapping, we simply omit the gene.
+Also, beware of duplicates.

 ### RNA-Seq data merging